angelocandari/data-wrang-proj-openstreetmap/README.md

 ## Other Ideas about the Dataset
 ### More Descriptive Attractions Markers for Tourists
-<p>It would be a lot more helpful if tourists attractions are given more detail
-on their labels.
+It would be a lot more helpful if tourists attractions are given more detail on their labels.
 Currently, the tags are labeled as **attractions** are not as helpful as much for traveler to plan their trip.
-If the attractions have more detail such as **beach**, **monuments** or **nature**, then these would be more helpful for would-be travelers planning a visit to Auckland.</p>
+If the attractions have more detail such as **beach**, **monuments** or **nature**, then these would be more helpful for would-be travelers planning a visit to Auckland.

-<p>Currently, there are 18 types of tourism markers.
-One of the tourism sites
-are labeled as *attractions* with 55 markers on Auckland, New Zealand.
-If these markers are provided with more detail, it could be helpful information to travelers.</p>
+Currently, there are 18 types of tourism markers.
+One of the tourism sites are labeled as *attractions* with 55 markers on Auckland, New Zealand.
+If these markers are provided with more detail, it could be helpful information to travelers.

-<p>I suggest that if when users edit, there should be a snippet of text within
-text field, where the users would input the data, that would encourage the user to add more detail to their markers or labels.
-Instead of an empty field, it could instead say, "What can I see here?".</p>
+I suggest that if when users edit, there should be a snippet of text within text field, where the users would input the data, that would encourage the user to add more detail to their markers or labels.
+Instead of an empty field, it could instead say, "What can I see here?".

-<p>One of the problems that could result to this new feature, users might find
-the extra step as a burden.
+One of the problems that could result to this new feature, users might find the extra step as a burden.
 And this might deter users from contributing.
 In addition, the questions asked might be misinterpreted by users, which could lead to inconsistency and subjective answers.
 Another problem that could result from